cb125/cb125.github.io/README.md

     * **Monads and all that**: Jim Pryor and my course on some beautiful and useful computational techniques [here](http://www.jimpryor.net).

 * **Current Projects**:
+  * ***Dynamic Semantics***
-  * ***Dynamic Semantics***: This is a newly revised version of a paper I drafted in 2008.
+    * [Composing local contexts](Papers/barker-local-contexts.pdf): This is a newly revised version of a paper I drafted in 2008.
 It uses an innovative continuation-passing style transform to provide a minimal dynamic semantics on which dynamic effects depend only on truth conditions and order of evaluation.
-  * I've been working lately on scope, both on the theory of scope taking, and on the empirical landscape of scope islands.
+  * ***Scope***
     * [Rethinking scope islands](https://www.mitpressjournals.org/doi/abs/10.1162/ling_a_00419).
 2021. *Linguistic Inquiry*.
 Contrary to the standard wisdom, abundant naturally-occuring data shows that clauses are not scope islands.
 Preprint and Haskell code available [here](https://github.com/cb125/scope-islands).
     * [The logic of Quantifier Raising](https://doi.org/10.3765/sp.13.20).
 2020. *Semantics and Pragmatics*, Early Access.
 The first study of the formal properties of Quantifier Raising.
 I show that QR is decidable, even in the presence of unrestricted type lifting.
     * [NL-lambda as the Logic of Scope and Movement](https://rdcu.be/cdsdC).
 2019. *Journal of Logic, Language and Information* **28**, 217–237.
 Decidability, interpolation, and soundness and completeness proofs for a logic with Quantifier Raising and a unit, which can characterize both overt and covert movement.